 In a horrible tragedy, just a few days before Christmas 2015, three young women in their early 20s, were killed when the speeding car they occupied rammed into the side of a parked tractor-trailer.
 Their car burst into flames.
 All three women died in the fire.
 An investigation revealed that the driver had been posting Snapchat photos all evening of her drinking at a bar.
 The final Snapchat shot showed her speeding at 73 miles per hour.

 Because the Snapchat photos disappear, and the driver’s phone was destroyed in the fire, direct evidence of the Snapchat posts is not available.
 However, the proof of the speeding and “Snapchatting” has been provided by witnesses who say they saw the photos that the driver sent them.
 The Snapchat friends say she was seen drinking, then speeding.
 There is also some surveillance video that shows the car speeding.
 The investigation is ongoing.
 Whatever the results, it is clear that the Snapchat use was a contributor to sad deaths.

-If you were injured in an accident and suspect the cause of the accident was a distracted driver who was using Snapchat or other phone application, contact one of our car accident attorneys at the Blumenshine Law Group.
+If you were injured in an accident and suspect the cause of the accident was a distracted driver who was using Snapchat or other phone application, contact one of our distracted driving attorneys at the Blumenshine Law Group or (312)766-1000.
 We would be glad to offer a free no obligation consultation.